 Further, Airbnb also experimented with other consumer data collection methods and introduced a more personalized search experience based on demographic insights.
 By analyzing on-site analytics, they determined that Asian users typically had a high bounce rate when visiting the homepage.
 It turned out that this audience segment clicked the “Neighborhood” link, started browsing photos but then never returned to book a stay.
 Using these insights, the company rolled out a localized homepage version for users from the Asian regions replacing the Neighborhood links with the top traveling destinations in Japan, Korea, China, and Singapore.
 At the post-implementation stage, they saw a 10% lift in conversions.

 Amadeus – a global hospitality services provider – has grown to a point where the frontline employees were struggling to build and maintain rapport with a growing customer cohort.
 At that point, customer feedback was gathered manually and was largely ineffective.
 As a result, the rate of replies was low and the company could not fully understand what kind of improvement their audiences wanted.

-They to create a new streamline VoC program.
+They partnered with Confirmit Horizons to create a new streamline VoC program.
 At the post-implementation stage, the company could conduct various surveys in multiple languages and all the results were automatically analyzed and shared with relevant departments.
 Customer Support, Sales and Executive teams received access to live dashboards and monthly reports, summarizing the key findings.